• Skip to primary navigation

 If stored in an airtight container in a cool dry place, this mix will keep up to 2 years.
 Keeping moisture out is key to preserving the freshness of dried herbs, spices, and sugar.

-Do you season pot roast before searing?
+Do you season a roast before you brown it?

 For the best flavor, you should season your pot roast before searing.
 Use 1 to 2 tablespoons of this seasoning mix per pound of beef.